bparanj/crystal/electronics/experiments/queue/polarized-capacitor-experiment.md

 - Don't exceed voltage ratings
 - Discharge before handling

 The simulation shows how voltage and current change over time during both charging and discharging phases.
-Would you like me to:

-1. Explain any part of the experiment in more detail?
-2. Modify the component values for different time constants?
-3. Add additional measurements or observations to make?

 Here's a simple experiment to demonstrate how a polarized capacitor works, using an LED, resistor, battery, and polarized capacitor.